infu/nftanvil/apps/docs/docs/sdk/integration.md

 }
 ```

 This will attempt to buy the NFT for `amount` and additionally take 0.5% of the amount and send it to the affiliate address.
-In this case make sure in your interface has a +0.5% price increase from the price you get from metadata.
+In this case, make sure your interface has a +0.5% price increase from the price you get from metadata.
 There is also an additional 10000 e8s fee.

-If the purchase was successful, NFT will now have different account id as owner and the purchase amount will be distributed among seller, author, Anvil protocol, marketplace and, affiliate.
+If the purchase was successful, NFT will now have a different account id as owner and the purchase amount will be distributed among the seller, author, Anvil protocol, marketplace and, affiliate.

 ### Wrapping & unwrapping ICP with the Anvil protocol